TejaBeta/kopy/README.md

 - Kubeconfig should have the source and destination contexts embedded
 - Kopy has no capabilities to delete/update existing namespace or it's resources, tool leaves it to user with a human friendly message

+## How can I help?

+All kind of contributions are always welcome 👏, if you find the tool useful star ⭐️ the project.
+Always happy to help with any issues or new feature requests.

 ## License
 This project is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see [LICENSE](./LICENSE) for more information.